Atherosclerosis: Diagnosis

 Areas of severe narrowing, stenosis, detectable by angiography, and to a lesser extent "stress testing" have long been the focus of human diagnostic techniques for cardiovascular disease, in general.
 However, these methods focus on detecting only severe narrowing, not the underlying atherosclerotic disease.
 As demonstrated by human clinical studies, most severe events occur in locations with heavy plaque, yet little or no lumen narrowing present before debilitating events suddenly occur.
-Plaque rupture can lead to artery lumen occlusion within seconds to minutes, potential permanent disability, and sometimes sudden death.
+Plaque rupture can lead to artery lumen occlusion within seconds to minutes, potentially permanent disability, and sometimes sudden death.

 Plaques that have ruptured are known as complicated lesions.
 The extracellular matrix of the lesion breaks, usually at the shoulder of the fibrous cap that separates the lesion from the arterial lumen, where the exposed thrombogenic components of the plaque, mainly collagen, will trigger thrombus formation.
 The thrombus then travels downstream to other blood vessels, where the blood clot may partially or completely block blood flow.
-If the blood flow is completely blocked, cell deaths occur due to the lack of oxygen supply to nearby cells, resulting in necrosis.
+If the blood flow is completely blocked, cell death occurs due to the lack of oxygen supply to nearby cells, resulting in necrosis.
 The narrowing or obstruction of blood flow can occur in any artery within the body.
 Obstruction of arteries supplying the heart muscle results in a heart attack, while the obstruction of arteries supplying the brain results in an ischaemic stroke.